KamilRac/dipomoco/README.md

 3.  **Start Tracking:** Begin a work session with `!start` or a Pomodoro session with `!pomodoro`.
 4.  **Explore Commands:** Type `!help` for a list of available commands.

-## Missing Files ⚠️
+## Missing Configuration ⚠️

-This repository contains the core code for the Dipomoco bot.
-However, to protect sensitive information, the following files are not included:
+This repository contains the core code for the **Dipomoco bot**.
+However, it does not include certain **configuration files or credentials** required to run the bot due to their sensitive nature.

-*   **`discordtoken.py`:** Contains the Discord bot token required for authentication.
-*   **`emailpasscode.py`:** Contains the email account credentials used to send summary emails.
-*   **`databasepasscode.py`:** Contains the database password for connecting to the MySQL server.

-To run the bot yourself, you'll need to create these files and add your own credentials.
-Refer to the `docs/configuration.md` file for detailed instructions on how to set up these files and configure the bot.

-## Documentation 📚

-Dive into the `docs/` folder for detailed guides on:

-*   **Getting Started:** Step-by-step instructions for installing and setting up Dipomoco.
-*   **Configuration:** How to customize the bot's behavior and settings.
-*   **Command Reference:** A comprehensive list of all available commands and their usage.
-*   **Troubleshooting:** Tips and tricks for resolving common issues.
+### Before Running the Bot

+You'll need to provide the following:

+* **Discord Bot Token:** Your unique identifier for the bot, obtainable from the [Discord Developer Portal](https://discord.com/developers/applications).
+* **External Service Credentials:** If the bot uses external services (e.g., email providers, databases), you'll need the login information (username, password, API keys, etc.).
+* **Additional Configuration:** The bot might require other details like database connections, channel IDs, or specific settings.

+This list may not be exhaustive.

 ## Contributing 🙌